-Thresholds, triggers and approvals

-Are there also rules on foreign investment, special sectors or other relevant approvals?
+Thresholds, triggers and approvals Are there also rules on foreign investment, special sectors or other relevant approvals?

-Indonesia has a general foreign investment regime, which is set out in Law No. 25 of 2007 on Investment, as amended by the Competition Law, and implementing legislation, including Presidential Regulation No. 10 of 2021 on Investment Sectors, as amended by Presidential Regulation No. 49 of 2021.
+Indonesia has a general foreign investment regime, which is set out in Law No. 25 of 2007 on Investment, as amended by the Job Creation Law, and implementing legislation, including Presidential Regulation No. 10 of 2021 on Investment Sectors, as amended by Presidential Regulation No. 49 of 2021, as well as regulations issued by the Minister of Investment and Downstream Industry/Investment Coordinating Board.